chonesial/r/README.md

 ```

 ## Collections in Mongodb

 <p id="coll">After the Creation of Database and login , we move forward for creating a collection in which we will store our objects as entries.</p>

 Collection in mongoldb are the groups of objects with different sets of properties , different objects with different properties and unique values can be stored inside a collection group without enforcing any common schema as it follows in other RDBMS such as sql .

-In Mongodb you can store different object
-such as car with sets of properties like tyres, form_factor, Mileage, Fuel_norms.
-And other object
-Such as movies with sets of properties like movie_name, cast_crew, release_date, Earning, Ranking .
-Both of the object can be saved inside one collection group in a database

 To create a collection we can use